Mortgage Calculators for Expats

 How expat buy-to-let mortgages are calculated

-Even though you’re an expat, you’ll attract the same terms and conditions on a buy-to-let mortgage as a UK resident so they’re not calculated any differently.
+Even though you’re an expat, you’ll be eligible for the same terms and conditions on a buy-to-let mortgage as a UK resident, so they’re not calculated differently.

-These products often come with a higher interest rate when compared to standard residential mortgage products and you’ll likely have to have a larger deposit to lower your loan-to-value ratio.
-They can therefore be tougher to secure, but it’s definitely possible – especially with the help of a broker.
+These products often come with a higher interest rate when compared to standard residential mortgage products.
+You’ll likely have to have a larger deposit to lower your loan-to-value ratio.
+They can, therefore, be tougher to secure, but it’s possible – especially with the help of a broker.

 To get an idea about how much you could borrow for a buy-to-let property, try our calculator below: